DEV Community

 • Operational workflows — self-reviewing before pushing, creating properly formatted merge requests, monitoring pipelines, running retrospectives

 The agent can attempt all of these.
-But without explicit guidance, it either asks twenty questions or confidently does the wrong thing — and when something fails, it loops on troubleshooting instead of applying the fix you already know.
+But without explicit guidance, it either asks twenty questions or confidently does the wrong thing — and when something fails, it loops instead of applying the fix you already know.

 I tried shell scripts and aliases first, sometimes Python scripts too.
-They worked for the happy path but couldn't handle the edge cases — the database import that fails because VPN is down, the port conflict because another worktree is still running, the CI format check that rejects your MR title.
+They worked for the happy path but couldn't handle edge cases — the database import that fails because VPN is down, the port conflict because another worktree is still running, the CI format check that rejects your MR title.
 A shell script can't say "if the test fails, check if it's a known flake — here are the patterns."
 An AI agent can.

-Skills as structured markdown
+Skills as markdown and scripts

 ---